caseus7/Caseus.github.io/index.md

 ## Dragon Boat Racing Game - Group 7

 ## Our Aims:
-- To create the greatest dragon boat racing simulator
+> To create the greatest dragon boat racing simulator :rowboat:

 ### 15th October 2020
-We created this website :)
+* We created this website :)

 ### 22nd October 2020
 * Made the decision to use LibGDX